 Safeguarding and Child Protection Procedures Safeguarding is at the heart of Relationships, Health and Sex Education curriculum and plays a vital role in preventative education.
-Children must be taught about safeguarding, including child on child abuse, sexual harassment and sexual violence, how to stay safe online and how to identify potentially unsafe scenarios.
-Children are protected from inappropriate content by using resources and lesson plans from the following accredited schemes of work.
+Children must be taught about safeguarding, including child on child abuse, child sexual exploitation, sexual harassment and sexual violence, how to stay safe online and how to identify potentially unsafe scenarios.

+Children are taught using age-appropriate materials and protected from inappropriate content by using resources and lesson plans from the following accredited schemes of work.

-Jigsaw, Discovery Education - Health and Relationships, No Outsiders and Project Evolve.
+Jigsaw, Discovery Education - Health and Relationships, No Outsiders, Project Evolve and Expect Respect.